simonmichael/hledger_site/FAQ.md

 each providing a comparison for the other in case of confusion or suspected bugs, which was itself quite valuable.

-Happily, the Ledger project later revived and has attracted new active contributors.
+The Ledger project later revived and has attracted new active contributors.
 I have remained active in that community, sharing discoveries and design discussions, and we have seen many ideas travelling in both directions. hledger shared #ledger's IRC channel until 2014, when I added